pedzisaki/Project1/README.md

 You will be following the Exploratory Data Analysis process to provide these recommendations over the next month.
 There are four parts of the project that will be due in separate assignments.

 #### Part 1
-Data Study Questions - Formulate the data study questions that you will answer in your analysis.
-You will also be assigned a few questions to answer by your instructor.
+Data Study Questions that will be answered in the analysis.

 #### Part 2
-Data Exploration and Cleaning - The datasets provided are messy.
-You will explore the datasets, first in Excel.
-Then you use Python to bring in your datasets into a your coding environment, and explore the datasets further to identify what cleaning actions you will perform on the data.
+Data Exploration and Cleaning - using Excel then Python to bring dataset into the coding environment, and explore the datasets further to identify cleaning actions to perform on the data.

 #### Part 3
-Data Analysis and Visualization - Using your cleaned dataset, you will then perform analysis to answer your data science questions.
-Your answers will be displayed using plotting techniques.
-You will house your project and associated files on your Project 1 repository on GitHub.
+Data Analysis and Visualization - Using your cleaned dataset to answer your data science questions using plotting techniques.

 #### Part 4
-Improve Your Plots - You will provide and receive feedback to/from your classmates via a Discussion Forum.
+Improve Plots